james-simone/easyconfigs-fnal-hpc/README.md

 # easyconfigs-fnal-hpc
-A collection of EasyBuild config files for HPC clusters
+A collection of EasyBuild config files for software toolchains HPC clusters